 - Students are able to (1) read and comprehend different mediums of Korean texts and use writing skills for various purposes at an upper Level 3/ lower Level 4 on the TOPIK (Test of Proficiency in Korean) scale of proficiency; (2) identify appropriate language use in various social settings and situations specific to Korean culture and society; (3) demonstrate research skills by selecting, organising and critically evaluating materials in the Korean language, as well as summarise them, drawing conclusions; (4) apply increased vocabulary and more complex grammatical patterns appropriate to this level; (5) demonstrate advanced research skills through designing a research project, critically evaluating material from a variety of sources (written, oral or audiovisual) and by writing a research essay in Korean; and (6) acquire problem-solving skills in the context of conducting research in Korean at an advanced level of proficiency.

-- Typically this unit is assessed in the following ways: (1) test (oral and written); (2) assignments; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) test (oral and written); (2) assignments; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)